OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 When the restricted shell is invoked, it executes $HOME/.bash profile without restriction.
 This is why the user must not have either write or execute permissions on the home directory.

-Make sure that when you set up such an account that you do not inadvertently add system directories to the PATH environment variable, because this allows the restricted user the ability to execute other system programs, such as an unrestricted shell.
+Make sure that when you set up such an account that you do NOT inadvertently add **system directories** to the PATH environment variable, because this allows the restricted user the ability to execute other system programs, such as an unrestricted shell.

 By default, root logins through the network are generally prohibited for security reasons.
 It is generally recommended that all root access be through `su`, or `sudo` (causing an audit trail of all root access through `sudo`).
 PAM  (Pluggable Authentication Modules) can also be used to restrict which users are allowed to `su` to root.
 It might also be worth it to configure auditd to log all commands executed as root.

 #### ssh

-SSH (Secure SHell) exists for the needs to login through the network into a remote system, or to transfer files to and from a remote machine.
+**SSH** (Secure SHell) exists for the needs to login through the network into a remote system, or to transfer files to and from a remote machine.

 User-specific ssh configuration files are created under every user's home directory in the hidden `.ssh` directory.
 Within the directory:

-- id_rsa: The user's private encryption key
+- `id_rsa`: The user's private encryption key
-- id_rsa.pub: The user's public encryption key
+- `id_rsa.pub`: The user's public encryption key
-- authorized_keys: A list of public keys that are permitted to login
+- `authorized_keys`: A list of public keys that are permitted to login
-- known_hosts: A list of hosts from which logins have been allowed in the past
+- `known_hosts`: A list of hosts from which logins have been allowed in the past
-- config: A configuration file for specifying various options
+- `config`: A configuration file for specifying various options

 First, a user has to generate their private and public encryption keys with `ssh-keygen`.
 The private keys must never be shared.
-The public key, however, should be given to any machine with which you want to permit password-less access.
+The public key, however, should be given to any machine with which you want to permit **password-less access**.
 It should also be added to your authorized_keys file, together with all the public keys from other users who have accounts on your machine and you want to permit password-less access to their accounts.

 ### Group Accounts

-Linux systems form collections of users called groups which share some common purpose, and share certain files and directories and maintain some common privileges.
+Linux systems form collections of users called **groups** which share some common purpose, and share certain files and directories and maintain some common privileges.

 Groups are defined in `/etc/group`, which has the same role for groups as `/etc/passwd` has for users.
 Each line of the file looks like: `groupname:password:GID:user1,user2,...`.
 A Linux user has one primary group; this is listed in /etc/passwd and will also be listed in `/etc/group`.
 A user may belong to between 0 and 15 secondary groups.

 Group passwords may be set, but only if `/etc/gshadow` exists.
 GID is the group identifier.
 Values between 0 and 99 are for system groups.
-Values between 100 and GID_MIN (as defined in /etc/login.defs and usually the same as UID_MIN) are considered special.
+Values between 100 and GID_MIN (as defined in `/etc/login.defs` and usually the same as UID_MIN) are considered special.
 Values over GID_MIN are for UPG (User Private Groups)

 #### Group Management